 Thanksgiving, Black Friday, Small Business Saturday, and Cyber Monday are now followed by Giving Tuesday, a day dedicated to charitable giving.
 Made popular by social media, this philanthropic effort is gaining wide popularity and participation by businesses and non-profit organizations alike.
-For 2016, Giving Tuesday falls on November 29th.
-Read on to learn how non-profits and businesses can get involved.
+But how do non-profits and businesses get involved?

 What Is Giving Tuesday?